-- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city continues with phased reopening aspects - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings to proactively protect and preserve our workforce - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Governor Baker announced new initiatives to mitigate the spread of COVID-19 - Issued Travel Order for all travelers entering Massachusetts that took effect on August 1st - Current list of lower-risk states include: Hawaii, North Dakota, Puerto Rico - o Stop the Spread initiative extended until March 31, 2021 - Baker-Polito Administration announce new COVID-19 public health measures and protocols
+- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city continues with phased reopening aspects - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings to proactively protect and preserve our workforce - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Governor Baker announced new initiatives to mitigate the spread of COVID-19 - $\circ~$ Issued Travel Order for all travelers entering Massachusetts that took effect on August $1^{\text{st}}$ - Current list of lower-risk states include: Hawaii, North Dakota, Puerto Rico Stop the Spread initiative extended until March 31, 2021 - Baker-Polito Administration announce new COVID-19 public health measures and protocols

-- o Announced new risk measurement system for designating at risk communities - COVID-19 vaccines are being distributed across the country - City first responders started to receive COVID-19 vaccine January 11, 2021 - o 1,400 vaccine shots have been given to city first responders - Mayor Sarno looks forward to leading by example and taking the vaccine as soon as he is able - Governor Baker announced that the Eastfield Mall will serve as a COVID-19 vaccination site starting Friday, January 29, 2021 - State health officials have moved up seniors aged 65 and older in their priority COVID vaccine rollout plan.
-Now part of group to receive shots in second wave of Phase II - Governor Baker updates the states COVID-19 precautionary measures - o Effective Monday, February 8, 2021, businesses can operate at 40% capacity - Mayor Sarno, Chairman of the Board of Assessors Richie Allen, and Collector/Treasure Christopher Caputo remind residents to be mindful of the due dates as tax bills are mailed out.
-Encourages residents to conduct city related business online if possible. - Mayor Sarno congratulates Springfield's own Ruth E. Carter on the announcement that she will be getting her Star on the Hollywood Walk of Fame - Mayor Sarno joined with Milagros Johnson, Director for the Mayor's Office of Consumer Information to celebrate National Consumer Protection Week
+- Announced new risk measurement system for designating at risk communities - COVID-19 vaccines are being distributed across the country - City first responders started to receive COVID-19 vaccine January 11, 2021 - 1,400 vaccine shots have been given to city first responders - $\circ$ Mayor Sarno looks forward to leading by example and taking the vaccine as soon as he is able - Governor Baker announced that the Eastfield Mall will serve as a COVID-19 vaccination site starting Friday, January 29, 2021 - State health officials have moved up seniors aged 65 and older in their priority COVID vaccine rollout plan.
+Now part of group to receive shots in second wave of Phase II - Governor Baker updates the states COVID-19 precautionary measures - Effective Monday, February 8, 2021, businesses can operate at 40% capacity - Baker-Polito Administration announce vaccine appointments for individuals ages 65+, and individuals with 2+ certain medical conditions to begin on February 18th, 2021 - Mayor Sarno continues with regular weekly COVID-19 situational update press briefing with President and CEO of Baystate Health Dr. Mark Keroack, Chief Medical Officer of Mercy Medical Dr. Robert Roose, and City of Springfield cabinet heads every Monday morning - Mayor Sarno acknowledges Supermarket Employee Appreciation Day and thanks all of our supermarket employees, especially Springfield's own Big Y Foods and the D'Amour family